 What is the Trap-Neuter-Return Program?

-In order to decrease stray and feral cat populations without harming the cats, Grand Prairie Animal Services and volunteers coordinate a free feral cat fix program called "Trap-Neuter-Return" (TNR).
-The program is funded by a grant from the Petco Foundation.
+In order to humanely decrease the stray cat populations, Grand Prairie Animal Services and volunteers coordinate a free community cat fix program called "Trap-Neuter-Return" (TNR).

 How does Trap-Neuter-Return help the community?